eMKa091/Jukebox_LIVE/backlog.md

             FROM songs s
             JOIN event_songs es ON s.id = es.song_id
             WHERE es.event_id = ?
 AND es.played = 0

+- [ ]   !!
+When page is refreshed, st.session state is lost and that means reset to round 1 on song mgmgt.
 - [x]   Introduce another column "removed" BOOLEAN - change DB schema, change all fucking functions.
 - [ ]   Make list (color coded or delimited in other way) of songs for the event and rounds.
 - [ ]   Introduce "limiter" to number of songs.